Biodiversity

 In April 2022, ENEOS Holdings joined the 30by30 Alliance for Biodiversity.

 The 30by30 Alliance is a voluntary alliance launched in April 2022 by 17 organizations representing the industrial, private, and governmental sectors, including the Ministry of the Environment.
-Its objective is to reach the 30by30 target for Japan, which aims to conserve or protect 30% of land and sea areas by 2030, one of the proposed targets in the first draft of the post-2020 Global Biodiversity Framework.
+Its objective is to reach the 30by30 target for Japan, which aims to conserve or protect at least 30% of land and sea areas by 2030, one of the proposed targets in the first draft of the post-2020 Global Biodiversity Framework.

 In October 2023, the central greenbelt of the Negishi Refinery, one of the Group’s manufacturing sites, was certified as a Nationally Certified Sustainably Managed Natural Site*, a Ministry of the Environment certification system for achieving the 30by30 target.